Waiting for Ball to clarify?Interest rate hike after the Fed’s July meeting is eye-catching | Anue – US Stocks

 “If it were me, I would try to avoid predicting the rise in the next meeting or two,” said William English, a professor at the Yale School of Management and a former Fed economist.

-Karim Basta, chief economist at III Capital Management, said a sudden change at the last minute is not ideal and could have been avoided if Ball hadn’t given clear guidance to the market first.
+Karim Basta, chief economist at III Capital Management, said a sudden change at the last minute is not ideal and might have been avoided if Ball hadn’t given clear guidance to the market first.

 Some central banks have also recently raised rates more aggressively than they had originally guided the market to expect.
 The European Central Bank (ECB) last week raised rates by 2 percent instead of 1 as originally implied, and the Bank of Canada (BoC) raised interest rates by 4 percent earlier this month, instead of the market’s forecast of 3 percent.
 There were media reports at the time discussing that the concept of “forward guidance” was dead.